 Diversifying Resources.
 Over the years, the institutions that make up the Vermont State Colleges System have experienced a decline in the tax-supported share of its operating budgets, with limited control over tuition rates and limited ability to set student fees, placing the System as a whole in a financially difficult position.
 The transformation efforts currently underway are intended to address the structural problems of too little funding and too much expense and there has been significant progress.
 However, the work is not yet over.
 Therefore, the President will need to be a financial advocate for Vermont State University, finding ways to maintain and improve the quality of programs, reducing the cost of education by partnering with the Chancellor's office on strong legislative advocacy, engaging in energetic fundraising with alumni and other donors, the development of other resources through community and economic development, greater internal efficiencies, and creative marshaling of the finances.
-In partnership with the Board of Trustees and VSCS Foundation the new President will benefit from a positive spirit of entrepreneurship within the VSCS and its campuses to help address these challenges and take advantage of new opportunities.
+In partnership with the Board of Trustees and VSCS Foundation the new President has the opportunity to, over time, build momentum for fundraising and advancement.
+The new President will benefit from a positive spirit of entrepreneurship within the VSCS and its campuses to help address these challenges and take advantage of new opportunities.